 Yaks has a fantastic range of coffee, smoothies, and bagels & sandwiches.
 The quality, quantity, and flavor is unmatched for this little mountain town.
 Reviewers were not kidding when they said this the best breakfast burrito they've ever had!
 Perks for your vegetarian friends because they carry lots of vegetarian alternatives on their menu!
 The Peanut Butter Latte was to die for!

 Pipeline Craft Taps and Kitchen

-The Garden Tap
+The Garden Tap (Currently Closed)

 The Garden Tap is a terrific location to come for a craft beer, oven-fired pizzas, and salads.
-Relax and unwind with friends in the dappled shade of the gorgeous nursery (Native Grounds Nursery), adjacent to the pond, or take a beer and browse our excellent range of plants, let your imagination run wild!
+Relax and unwind with friends in the dappled shade of the gorgeous nursery (Native Grounds Nursery), adjacent to the pond, or take a beer and browse an excellent range of plants, let your imagination run wild!

 Hari Om Shri Ram Indian Cuisine